brenordv/rusted-toolbox/README.md

 13. An [AI-powered chatbot](crates/ai-tool-chatbot/readme.md) agent for local or cloud LLMs;
 14. A CLI tool called [HOW](crates/ai-tool-how/readme.md) that fixes broken commands and suggests commands from natural language;
 15. A bare-bones, fully private, encrypted P2P chat tool called [Whisper](crates/tool-whisper/readme.md);
+16. A tool called [Gitignore](crates/tool-gitignore/readme.md) that generates/updates the `.gitignore` file of your project automatically;

 ## Ok, but why?
 Well, three main reasons: